Deeparkrish/HearthStone_reviewer/README.md

 </p>

 ## Description
 Our goal is for a user who plays/ interested in Hearthstone, to create his own account and personalize according to his favorites .
 He could comment on cards or view other's comments.
-He is able log in with a username and pwd , Once authneticated a session is created that allows to query the db.
+He is able log in with a username and pwd , Once authenticated, a session is created that allows to query the db.
  ## Table of Contents
   * [Description](#description)
   * [Installation](#installation)